By: Marilyn L. Davis

 I used drugs and alcohol to cope, and that worked until it didn’t work anymore.
 My solution?
 Add more.
 And when that didn’t work?
 More and more to the mix.
 The same old, same old, just more.

 Still, I kept on using.
 And there are countless people out there who keep adding more and more, too.
 They know it’s not working, but don’t have a solution to the problem, so they stay stuck on the fence and can’t make a decision to quit, or they are just ambivalent.

-Recovery offers us a chance to live, enjoying the rewards of our efforts, and an opportunity to do more than subsist or keep our head above water.
+What I’d like them to know is that recovery offers us a chance to live, enjoying the rewards of our efforts and opportunities to do more than exist or keep our head above water.

 Changing the Status Quo

 I can’t take credit for stopping on my own.
 In 1988, five caring individuals from Brenau University staged an intervention on me.
 They gave me an ultimatum; go to treatment that night or be fired.
 They also told me that they cared for me and believed that I could find the resolve to accept the help offered by treatment.

 I think this combination of boundaries on behavior and demonstrating faith gave me the resolve, discipline, and desire to receive the help that allowed this intervention to work.
 It’s been over 32 years without a relapse.
 I still consider this help the most important I have ever received.

 If you don’t have people encouraging you to make changes, or you’re scared you’ll fail, let me encourage you.

 But I also want you to ask yourself some questions about your reluctance to change.
 When this reluctance to change is evident, ask yourself: